-The Southampton County Public Schools shall comply with the confidentiality requirements of Section 32.1-36.1 of the Code of Virginia, 1950, as amended, providing for the confidentiality of records related to any test for Human Immunodeficiency Virus (HIV).
-In addition, the school division shall maintain confidentiality of drug and alcohol treatment records as required by federal and state law.
+The Southampton County Public Schools complies with the confidentiality requirements of Va.
+Code § 32.1-36.1 providing for the confidentiality of records related to any test for Human Immunodeficiency Virus (HIV).
+In addition, the school division maintains confidentiality of drug and alcohol treatment records as required by federal and state law.